QuantumKitty/Industrial-Rule-Based-Layout-Problems/README.md

 # Industrial-Rule-Based-Layout-Problems
-The solution to industrial rule based layout problems which was invented by professor Malakooti Behnam
+The solution to industrial rule based layout problems which was invented by professor Malakooti Behnam.